 3. Are you making the most of technology?

-Technology can be expensive, and it’s moving quickly.
+Technology can be expensive, and it’s moving quick enough to fall behind on.
 But you don’t need to have every latest piece of tech to maximise your marketing efforts.
-Personalised experiences are in demand, so using technology to your advantage in email or on your website could be a good start.
+Personalised experiences are important, so using technology to your advantage in email or on your website could be a good start.
 For example:

-• You could A/B test different advertising copy, email subject lines or even landing pages of your website to measure what gets the most engagement and leads.
+- You could A/B test different advertising copy, bespoke email subject lines or even landing pages of your website to measure what gets the most engagement and leads – and adapt according to your successes.

-• You could also use technology to automate some processes that might have taken you longer to do manually, freeing up your time to focus on face-to-face interactions to win business.
+- You could also use technology to automate some processes that might have taken you longer to do manually, freeing up your time to focus on other parts of your strategy.

 4. Are you watching your competitors?

 Knowing who your competitors are and what they’re doing can help you identify things you can improve on, but also the areas where you stand out.
-You can then capitalise on your unique selling points in your marketing efforts.
+For example, does one competitor post regular news updates on governance change, or have they ventured onto TikTok?
+What is and isn’t working for them that you could test and learn on?
+You can consider this and use it to capitalise on your unique selling points in your own marketing efforts.

 5. Have you grabbed the ‘low hanging fruit’?